OWASP/www-chapter-harrisburg/tab_nextmeetup.md

 #
 ## Our Next Meetup will be ....

-Thursday June 18th at 7pm.
-This will be a virutal event.
-Please look for the conference info in the next week.
+We will be planning out next virtual Meetup for end of August beginning of September 2020.